Mercury Filmworks: History

-Mercury Filmworks was founded in 1997 in Vancouver by current Chief Executive Officer Clint Eland.
+Mercury Filmworks was founded in 1997 in Vancouver by current chief executive officer Clint Eland.
 The studio started with a small investment from friends and family, including Reg Eland, who became a partner overseeing finances from 1997 to 2002 and managing partner of the Vancouver studio from 2003 to 2006.

 In the late 1990s, technology was evolving to allow artists to paint and render images at a much faster pace and with greater and more consistent results.
 Mercury Filmworks was one of the first companies in North America to specialize in digital ink and paint services in Canada.

 In 2000, Mercury opened a studio location on King Street East in Toronto to satisfy a multi-year output deal for its services.
 Meanwhile, in its Vancouver studio, they produced D'Myna Leagues using digital ink & paint plus CG integration, creating the first Canadian animated television series to integrate 3D locations in a 2D series.

 In 2004, Mercury moved its Toronto studio to Ottawa, where local animation director, Jerry Popowich, joined the company as a partner.

 The studio was already a leader in the field of computer assisted traditional animation.
-However, in its Ottawa studio with the help of people like Director Christian Larocque, Rob Buchanan, Anthony Ng, Dave Merrit, Phil Lafrance, Graham Macdonald, Emma Gignac, and Craig Berry, it leveraged this to become one of the world's first companies to produce an animated television series entirely in one studio using the beta version of Toon Boom Animation’s Harmony software.
+However, in its Ottawa studio with the help of people like Director Christian Larocque, Rob Buchanan, Anthony Ng, Dave Merrit, Phil Lafrance, Graham Macdonald, Emma Gignac, and Craig Berry, it leveraged this to become one of the world's first companies to produce an animated television series entirely in one studio using the beta version of Toon Boom Animation's Harmony software.
 Using this software, they produced the series Mischief City for Shaftesbury Films and YTV.

 The following year, the studio animated Gerald McBoing-Boing.
 This production was widely regarded as a new benchmark for quality in digital animation.

-In 2007, the studio developed and co-produced Toot & Puddle with National Geographic for Nick Jr. This was the first use of advanced builds and rigging techniques resulting in a level of animation that was indistinguishable from hand drawn.
+In 2007, the studio developed and co-produced Toot & Puddle with National Geographic for the Nick Jr. Channel.
+This was the first use of advanced builds and rigging techniques resulting in a level of animation that was indistinguishable from hand drawn.
 This series set the new world bar for digital animation.
 Toot & Puddle was also one of Mercury's first proprietary series.